gretagandolfi/biased_concepts/updates.md

 _To do_:

-• increase corpora (new subreddit), to decrease the chance of noise;
+• increase corpora (new subreddit), to decrease the chance of noise; +

 • re-train models controlling for the learning rate;

 • consider the mixed corpora strategy (contact Jelke Bloem in case);

-• save the models in the proper format;
+• save the models in the proper format; +

-• look at the thesis of the previous master students in Trento;
+• look at the thesis of the previous master students in Trento; +

-• start writing 'related work' section.
+• start writing 'related work' section. +

+23.03.2020

+a) I started writing the related work section, that, by now has this (draft) structure:

+1. What is Distributional Semantics?

+2. Biases in DS.

+ 	2.1 What is bias?
+Literature from cognitive science, sociology and so on + relation between bias and stereotypes.

+ 	2.2 Work on bias in distributional semantics: descriptive works and debasing methods

+3. Meaning shift as a method to identify different perspectives —> stereotypical views

+4. Measuring perturbations methods

+b) I expanded the corpora.
+New correlation scores:

+•  pre-trained model gives always 0.76 (old: 0.76)

+•  pre-trained + dem: 0.71 (old, smaller: 0.68)

+•  pre-trained + rep: 0.69 (old, smaller: 0.68)

+_To do_:

+* optimisation particularly focused on the learning rate;

+* random perturbation of the pre-trained model (to be used as the baseline comparison)

+* keep writing

+* check the argumentation mining literature

+* consider the mixed corpora strategy (contact Jelke Bloem in case);